mistralai/mistral-inference/README.md

 ![Sliding window attention](assets/sliding_attention.png)

-Note that tokens outside the sliding window still influence next word prediction.
+Note that tokens outside the sliding window still influence the next word prediction.
 At each attention layer, information can move forward by W tokens at most: after two attention layers, information can move forward by 2W tokens, etc.
 For instance in a sequence of length 16K and a sliding window of 4K, after 4 layers, information has propagated to the full sequence length.